kwaldenphd/python-conditional-statements/README.md

 i = 1

 # while loop
-while i < 200:
+while i < 200: # initial condition

- if i > 150:
+	if i > 150: # if statement
-  print('Expression value is greater than 150')
+		print('Expression value is greater than 150') # print statement

- elif i > 100:
-  print('Expression value is greater than 100')
+	elif i > 100: # elif statement that introduces new condition print('Expression value is greater than 100') # print statement

- elif i > 50:
-  print('Expression value is greater than 50')
+	elif i > 50: # elif statement that introduces new condition print('Expression value is greater than 50') # print statement

- elif i < 50:
-  print('Expression value is less than 50')
+	elif i < 50: # elif statement that introduces new condition print('Expression value is less than 50') # print statement

+	# reassign i
 	i += 10

+# final print statement
 print("That's all, folks!")
 ```